Slate. Shoot. Ship. Signal

 Ship

-Ship is the phase that most brand engagements skip and most retainer engagements fumble.
-The positioning brief is signed, the film is cut, the identity is refreshed — and then nothing changes in the ad account for two months because the deployment was not scoped.
+Ship is the phase that most brand engagements skip.
+The film is cut, the identity is refreshed, and then nothing changes in the ad account because deployment was not scoped.

 - Phase 04